The SAFARI detector system

 Author(s)

-M. D. Audley (SRON–Netherlands Institute for Space Research)
+Michael D. Audley (SRON–Netherlands Institute for Space Research)

-Gert de Lange (SRON–Netherlands Institute for Space Research)
+Gert De Lange (SRON–Netherlands Institute for Space Research)

-J.R.
-Gao (TU Delft - QN/Gao Lab, SRON–Netherlands Institute for Space Research)
+Jian Rong Gao (TU Delft - QN/Gao Lab, SRON–Netherlands Institute for Space Research)

-BD Jackson (SRON–Netherlands Institute for Space Research)
+Brian D. Jackson (SRON–Netherlands Institute for Space Research)

-Richard Hijmering (SRON–Netherlands Institute for Space Research)
+Richard A. Hijmering (SRON–Netherlands Institute for Space Research)

-Marcel Ridder (SRON–Netherlands Institute for Space Research)
+Marcel L. Ridder (SRON–Netherlands Institute for Space Research)

 Marcel P. Bruijn (SRON–Netherlands Institute for Space Research)